bigchaindb/bigchaindb/docs/contributing/source/dev-setup-coding-and-contribution-process/write-code.rst

 Running a Local Node for Dev and Test
 -------------------------------------

 This is tricky and personal.
 Different people do it different ways.
-We documented some of those on separate pages.
+We documented some of those on separate pages:

+- `Dev node setup and running all tests with Docker Compose <setup-dev-environment.html>`_
-- `Vanshdeep's notes on dev node setup and running all tests locally <vanshdeep-notes.html>`_
+- `Dev node setup and running all tests as processes <vanshdeep-notes.html>`_
 - More to come?
-(Potentially: using Docker Compose, Kubernetes and Minikube, or Ansible.)

 Create the PR on GitHub